Skip to content

 Yes.
 The Court of Auditors oversees public economic management and can detect irregularities, which it refers to the Public Prosecutor.

-Appointing relatives without a selection process can constitute prevarication and influence peddling.
+Appointing relatives without a selection process can constitute misconduct in office and influence peddling.

 Yes.
 Ministers are tried before the Supreme Court.
 Regional ministers before the regional High Court of Justice (TSJ).
 This only affects which court has jurisdiction, not liability.